-The Joseph Saxton Gallery of Photography draws inspiration from a rich heritage of innovation and ideals in the arts, sciences and architecture.
+The Joseph Saxton Gallery draws inspiration from a rich heritage of innovation and ideals in the arts, sciences, and architecture.

 Who Was Joseph Saxton?

-Although Saxton spent his life in Pennsylvania, the family is rooted in Canton, Ohio.
-Joseph’s brother, Jon, founded The Repository, Canton's first newspaper, and Ida Saxton married into the McKinley family.
+Although Joseph spent his life in Pennsylvania, the Saxton family is rooted in Canton, Ohio.
+Joseph’s brother Jon founded The Repository, Canton's first newspaper, and Ida Saxton married into the McKinley family.
 The Saxton house, not far from the Joseph Saxton Gallery, was later renovated and became the National First Ladies Museum.

 The A.H.
 Wilson Building

 The Joseph Saxton Gallery of Photography makes its home in the historic A.H.
-Wilson Building, in Canton’s Arts District.
-Built in 1909, the space was originally a Cadillac dealership that boasted the ability to house up to 300 cars.
-When it was built, the 13,000 square foot first floor was the largest, single free-span space between New York city and Chicago.
-After the owner died, the property was converted into a parking garage, remaining as such for more than 80 years.
-Soon after, Tim Belden had the vision to reinvent the garage into the incredible display space it is today.
+Wilson Building in Canton’s Arts District.
+Built in 1909, the space was originally a Cadillac dealership and boasted the ability to house up to 300 cars.
+When it was built the 13,000 square foot first floor was the largest single free span space between New York and Chicago.
+After the owner died the property was converted into a parking garage, remaining as such for more than 80 years until Tim Belden had the vision to reinvent the garage into the incredible display space it is today.